mrc-ide/wodin-runner/README.md

 Support for running [odin](https://mrc-ide.github.io/odin) models from JavaScript - this is used by odin itself for running models via [V8](https://github.com/jeroen/v8) and by [wodin](https://github.com/mrc-ide/wodin), the web interface.

+We make a distinction between two basic types of models:

+* continuous time models (ODE and DDE) for which we are primarily interested in a single solution over time
+* discrete time (typically stochastic) models where we are interested in the behaviour of individual realisations, but also of summary statistics of these realisations such as the mean

 ## Licence

 MIT © Imperial College of Science, Technology and Medicine